A call to arms: making the case for more reusable libraries: Scientific Code Development

 An important thing to note here are the various issues related to form and data incompatibilities in quantum chemistry.
 The former issue is that different programs have made different choices regarding the ordering, phase, and normalization of either the Cartesian or the spherical harmonic\citep{Schlegel1995_IJQC_83} Gaussian basis functions.
 Although the contents of the data is the same---for instance, the molecular orbital expansion coefficients are matrices in all programs---the interpretation of these data is different between programs, and requires translating between the various conventions employed by the programs.
 The coefficients may need to be reordered and multiplied with phase and/or normalization factors to work in another program.

 The latter issue with Gaussian basis set calculations is the significant difference between segmented and generally contracted\citep{Raffenetti1973_JCP_4452} basis sets.
 Many Gaussian-basis programs are optimized for handling segmented contractions, while the optimal handling of generalized contractions requires a wholly different implementation deep down in the quantum chemistry program.
-This difference means that even if data could be passed between various programs, the interfacing may not even turn out to be worthwhile due to the inefficiencies of combining dissimilar algorithms.
+This difference means that even if data could be freely passed between various programs, the interfacing might not be worthwhile due to the inefficiencies arising from dissimilarities in the optimal algorithms for the two use cases.

 In summary, there are unfortunately few common standards at the moment.
 It is also worthwhile noting that many commercial packages disincentivize interoperability and collaboration in order to protect commercial interests.\citep{Jacob2016_JPCL_351} Is there any way forward?
+Although many of the following observations will also apply to research software, as well, the primary focus of the upcoming discussion must be limited to production grade codes due to the indefinite and constantly evolving nature of research software.